Mzisbrod/gpt-newspaper/README.md

 2. **Curator Agent**: Filters and selects news based on user-defined preferences and interests.
 3. **Writer Agent**: Crafts engaging and reader-friendly articles.
 4. **Designer Agent**: Layouts and designs the articles for an aesthetically pleasing reading experience.
-5. **Editor Agent**: constructs the newspaper based on produced articles.
+5. **Editor Agent**: Constructs the newspaper based on produced articles.
+6. **Publisher Agent** Publishes the newspaper to the frontend or desired service

 Each agent plays a critical role in delivering a unique and personalized newspaper experience.